 I want to show here how incredible Power BI is as an analytical tool.
 I’ll teach you how to develop a Power BI data model for an advanced scenario analysis.
+You may watch the full video of this tutorial at the bottom of this blog.

 With Power BI, we can achieve so much that we might never have thought possible.